 Another fairly quiet week.
 School seems to have eased into a regular routine, with 90% paperwork, 5% fielding petty complaints and 5% doing something worthwhile.
 If I had time, I think I should keep a note of activities and meetings that I have to deal with, that are just a complete waste of time, resources, money or just plain stupid.
 I could then put them in a book and retire on the proceeds (some OFSTED inspectors do).
 Even the NAHT (Headteachers Union) got me to read (took 20 mins) a circular that explained how burdensome bureaucracy was, the message was I shouldn’t waste my time on unnecessary paperwork as it was causing 66% of Headteachers to retire early.
 Too late, I had read it!

-I did do some coaching at the rugby club on Thursday for the first time this season, and I really did enjoy it.
-I followed it up by carrying the First Aid kit at Saturdays Cup Match and satisfyingly they won 56:5.
+I did some coaching at the rugby club on Thursday for the first time this season, and I really enjoyed it.
+I followed it up by carrying the First Aid kit at Saturday’s Cup Match and satisfyingly they won 56:5.
 At least I did make difference to something this week.

-Friday night, we had a BBQ with some friends and then we get very depressed watching England being outclassed by South Africa.
-Charlotte arrived at 9pm with Lucas.
-Suraj was relaying the wooden floor in the lounge over the week-end and the smell of the stain/wood preservative was overpowering.
-She brought Lucas out of the way, until it was all down.
+On Friday night, we had a BBQ with some friends, afterwards, we got very depressed watching England being outclassed by South Africa.
+Charlotte arrived at 9pm with Lucas, Suraj was relaying the wooden floor in the lounge over the weekend and the smell of the stain/wood preservative was overpowering.
+Sensibly she brought Lucas to be out of the way until it was finished.

-Sarah had swimming gala on Saturday night.
-She didn’t get back until 11pm, but it was a successful meeting as the club retained its place in the 1st Division.
+Sarah had a swimming gala on Saturday night and didn’t get back until 11pm.
+It was a successful meeting, and the club retained its place in the 1st Division.